 Want to enjoy springtime in Franklin with the radio turned up and the wind rushing through your hair?
 Have we got a road trip for you!

 Head down the Natchez Trace Parkway for stunning natural scenery, hiking trails, waterfalls, and scenic overlooks.
 This 444-mile-long national parkway runs from Nashville through Franklin all the way to Natchez, Mississippi, and whether you get on it for 30 minutes or three hours, you’ll find plenty to do and see along the way.
 (We made a list of all our favorite stops here.)
-Stop at Timberland Park (milepost 437.2) for a hike on the gorgeous Big East Fork Reserve trail, then head on to the historic village of Leiper’s Fork (milepost 428), where you’ll check in at one of Pot N’ Kettle’s magazine spread-worthy cottages.
+Stop at Timberland Park (milepost 437.2) for a hike on the gorgeous Big East Fork Reserve trail, then head on to the historic village of Leiper’s Fork (milepost 428).
 Finish your day with dinner and a live show at Fox & Locke – You never know when one of the area’s music superstars might show up for an impromptu performance!

 Start the next morning by heading to The Spa at Leiper’s Fork for a relaxing massage or facial.
 Afterward, spend some time shopping at Leiper’s Fork’s fantastic locally-owned boutiques and art galleries.
 Be sure and make time for wine tasting by the creek at Wines in the Fork.
 Finish it all off with a decadent dinner at 1892, where Chef Dylan Morrison’s menu incorporates the area’s freshest produce and meats.